Health Encyclopedia - Disease

 - Talk with the speech therapist about when to gently correct the stuttering

-Drug therapy has NOT been shown to be helpful for stuttering.
+Taking medicine has not been shown to be helpful for stuttering.

 It is not clear whether electronic devices help with stuttering.